 Major worker empowerment projects I’ve initiated and/or to which I’ve provided professional consulting services include the following:

 Rath Packing Co.–Assisting top executives, the board of directors, and the 1800-member Amalgamated Meat Cutters and Butcher Workmen, Local 46, in their efforts to buy the company, organize cells of workers’ councils, and establish a workers’ board of directors.
 Rath was an important and unusual case because the union, in order to save the firm and their members’ jobs, negotiated the creation of both employee ownership and control through the 3000 employee purchase of 60% of the firm’s stock and the placement of this stock in an unusual Employee Stock Ownership Trust (ESOT) which operated on the cooperative principle of “one-person-one-vote.”
 The trustees were elected by the employees, and they, in turn, were responsible for appointing ten of the company’s sixteen directors.
-The action research effort flowed from a joint union-management committee which operated under the board.
-A wide variety of innovative problem solving activities were created which set a precedent for subsequent “democratic buyouts” in North America.
-These innovations included a joint labor-management corporate planning team and numerous departmental and ad hoc problem solving teams.
+The action research effort flowed from a joint union-management committee that operated under the board.
+A wide variety of innovative problem-solving activities were created which set a precedent for subsequent “democratic buyouts” in North America.
+These innovations included a joint labor-management corporate planning team and numerous departmental and ad hoc problem-solving teams.

 State of Colorado–Providing technical assistance to the Governor’s Office in a venture to create a new worker-owned enterprise in Pueblo jointly with 600 members of the United Food and Commercial Workers Union, Local 565.

-Regional Industrial Democracy Development–Linking various efforts around the U.S. in moving toward more worker participation and labor-managed projects including the Jamestown, New York Labor/Management Committee; the Industrial Cooperative Association in Cambridge, Massachusetts; The Association for Self-Management in Washington, D,C.; and the Program on New Systems of Work and Participation, New York State School of Labor and Industrial Relations, Cornell University.
+Regional Industrial Democracy Development–Linking various efforts around the U.S. in moving toward more worker participation and labor-managed projects including the Jamestown, New York Labor/Management Committee; the Industrial Cooperative Association in Cambridge, Massachusetts; The Association for Self-Management in Washington, D.C.; and the Program on New Systems of Work and Participation, New York State School of Labor and Industrial Relations, Cornell University.

-John Morrell Co.–Technical assistance to the Estherville, Iowa, operation for management and Local 79, UFCW as they engaged in a cooperative process for improving production, quality of working life, and socio-technical changes.
+John Morrell Co.–Technical assistance to the Estherville, Iowa, the operation for management and Local 79, UFCW as they engaged in a cooperative process for improving production, quality of working life, and socio-technical changes.

 Countering Plant Shutdowns–Consulting with various groups attempting to make the transition to employee ownership.
-Clients include United Independent Taxi Drivers, a 200 member cooperative in Los Angeles; GMW Trucking, an ESOP firm headquartered in Minneapolis, Minnesota; U.S. Steel workers in Youngstown, Ohio; The New York Daily News; Continental Airlines in Los Angeles, California; Firestone Rubber Workers in Dayton, Ohio.
+Clients include United Independent Taxi Drivers, a 200 member cooperative in Los Angeles; GMW Trucking, an ESOP firm headquartered in Minneapolis, Minnesota; U.S. Steelworkers in Youngstown, Ohio; The New York Daily News; Continental Airlines in Los Angeles, California; Firestone Rubber Workers in Dayton, Ohio.

-Beyond empowering workers, Ive also tried to mobilize the broader community, especially in troubled areas suffering economic malaise:
+Beyond empowering workers, I’ve also tried to mobilize the broader community, especially in troubled areas suffering economic malaise: